tiger100256-hu/openvino/docs/IE_DG/supported_plugins/AUTO.md

 For more details, read the Introduction to [Introduction to Inference Engine Device Query API](../../../docs/IE_DG/InferenceEngine_QueryAPI.md) or see how it works in our samples.

 ### Performance Hints
-The PERFORMANCE_HINT parameter enables you to specify a performance mode for the plugin to be more efficient for particular use cases.
+The ov::hint property enables you to specify a performance mode for the plugin to be more efficient for particular use cases.

-#### THROUGHPUT/TPUT
+#### ov::hint::PerformanceMode::THROUGHPUT
 This mode prioritizes high throughput, balancing between latency and power.
 It is best suited for tasks involving multiple jobs, like inference of video feeds or large numbers of images.

-#### LATENCY
+#### ov::hint::PerformanceMode::LATENCY
 This mode prioritizes low latency, providing short response time for each inference job.
 It performs best for tasks where inference is required for a single input image, like a medical analysis of an ultrasound scan image.
 It also fits the tasks of real-time or nearly real-time applications, such as an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.
-Note that currently the PERFORMANCE_HINT parameter is not supported by VPUX and Myriad devices.
+Note that currently the ov::hint property is not supported by VPUX and Myriad devices.

 To enable Performance Hints for your application, use the following code: